Open the Fishes of Minnesota Mapper

 - For lakes, all point locations having Source = DNR Fisheries Lake Survey are displayed at the lake center; for streams and other sourced lakes, actual sampling locations are used if known.

-- Use the Zoom to Full Extent icon to zoom to statewide extent
+- Use the Zoom to full extent icon to zoom to the statewide extent

-- Click on quick info disabled to change it to enabled
+- Click on quick Info disabled to change it to enable

 - Zoom in and hold the cursor over any geographic feature to get the name of that feature